 Going forward, Microbix is working to keep improving its percentage gross margin while also growing its sales of antigens and QAPs, and of DxTM.
-Strong percentage gross margins, such as those seen across fiscal 2021 and in Q1 2022, should be achievable by way of operational discipline across antigens, QAPs and DxTM, although variation in product sales mix will drive some quarter-to-quarter volatility.
+Strong percentage gross margins, such as those seen across fiscal 2021 and in H1 2022, should be achievable by way of operational discipline across antigens, QAPs and DxTM, although variation in product sales mix will drive some quarter-to-quarter volatility.
 Achievement of Microbix's sales and gross margin goals is expected to lead to increasingly meaningful quarterly net earnings, with results reporting to regularly update shareholders on progress with such operational goals.
+An offsetting challenge is the more inflationary economic environment, which will require Microbix to pass-through materials and labour cost increases to its customers.